 The Kankakee Community College Center for Equity, Diversity and Inclusion

-EDI Center Mission: The KCC Equity, Diversity and Inclusion center is committed to fostering an environment of cultural awareness, social justice, and a sense of belonging for all students, faculty and staff.
+EDI Center Mission: The KCC Center for Equity, Diversity and Inclusion is committed to fostering an environment of cultural awareness, social justice, and a sense of belonging for all students, faculty and staff.
 This commitment is demonstrated by the amplification of historically marginalized voices, openness to brave and courageous conversations, and promotion of retention, matriculation and academic success.
 The EDI center is KCC’s hub for cross cultural education, affirmation, celebration, and an ever growing network of resources and support.

-EDI Center Vision: Kankakee community college is dedicated to enhancing quality of life through learning.
+EDI Center Vision: KCC is dedicated to enhancing quality of life through learning.
 Our vision is to build a strong community of civically engaged, life- long learners and global citizens.
 We seek to dismantle inequities that create barriers to academic and social success and strive to cultivate a safe, diverse and inclusive campus that will be recognized as a progressive leader and champions of social justice within our community.

 Programs and Resources

 Peer Mentoring: New and current students will be paired up with an experienced student who will provide guidance and support along the mentee’s college journey at KCC.